jeswin/retransmit-documentation/docs/prism/request-transform.md

 title: Request Transform
 ---

-Retransmit gives you a simple way to transform requests sent to various services.
+Prism gives you a simple way to transform requests sent to various services.

 The simplest approach tool to use here is the 'mapping' property in configuration.
 In the following example the header field "x-app-token" is mapped to the field "x-auth-token".
 So userservice will see "x-auth-token" instead.